 This Placester Hacks article will discuss adding images to the footer of your site.

-Adding images to your homepage footer
+Adding a logo to your site's footer

 By default, each Placester theme includes some information in the footer such as your office address.
 Office information can be edited within Site Settings > Site Info.
 Please refer to our site info article for a full overview.